Siddhartha0205/Yolo_2D_Segmentation/README.md

   <img src="Pictures/labelme2yolo_command.PNG" width="500" />
 </p>

-<p>Please be aware that the argument <b>polygon</b> is necessary to generate text files for segmentation task.
-By default, the tools generates output suitable for object detection but not for segmentation task.</p>
+<p>Please be aware that the argument <b>polygon</b> is necessary to generate text files for the segmentation task.
+By default, the tool generates output suitable for object detection but not for the segmentation task.</p>

 This concludes the dataset preparation phase.
 Now, the YOLO model could be downloaded and trained with this custom dataset.

 <h2>YOLO Training</h2>

-<b>YOLOv8m-seg</b> model is used in this project for detecting the presence of butterflies and adding a segmentation mask over the detection.
+The <b>YOLOv8m-seg</b> model is used in this project for detecting the presence of butterflies and adding a segmentation mask over the detection.

 The paths for training and validation images are updated using an yaml file.

-The table below provides the information on the most important libraries installed to train the model
+The table below provides information on the most important libraries installed to train the model

 | Library  | Description |
 | ------------- | ------------- |
 | Ultralytics  | Ultralytics provides the instance to download the YOLO model and the arguments necessary to initiate the training |
 | Pytorch  | Pytorch provides the backbone framework to support the YOLO training  |

-Though Ultralytics install necessary pytorch libraries automatically, they do not provide necessary CUDA support to access GPU modules in the system.
+Although Ultralytics automatically installs the necessary PyTorch libraries, it does not provide the necessary CUDA support to access GPU modules in the system.

-Hence it is preferred to download pytorch library from their [homepage](https://pytorch.org/get-started/locally/).
+Hence, it is preferred to download PyTorch library from their [homepage](https://pytorch.org/get-started/locally/).
 These libraries provide CUDA support, thus model can access GPU for faster training.

 The table below provides the information on training parameters: